Fractional boundary charges with quantized slopes in interacting one- and two-dimensional systems

 In fact, Eq.~(\ref{eq:FBC_1D_fractional}) can also be understood from more general arguments without the use of the bosonization formalism.
 To see this, let us assume that the bulk is fully gapped by the backscattering mechanism discussed above.
 If we shift the origin of the system by $\pi/mk_F\equiv \lambda_F/2m$, the FBC cannot change.
 Furthermore, any shift of the lattice by $d$ can always be compensated by shifting $\alpha$.
 Thus, the FBC is a function of both of them and necessarily has the form $Q_B (\alpha,d)\equiv Q_B(\alpha/2\pi+2md/\lambda_F)$.
 This is nothing but a form of `Galilean invariance' in $\alpha$ and $d$.
 On the other hand, a shift by $d$ changes $Q_B$ by $d\bar\rho_B$, where $\bar\rho_B=2/\lambda_F$ is the average bulk density.
 Thus, we find that the FBC is a linear function of not only $d$ but also $\alpha$ and has the form $Q_B = (\alpha/2\pi+2md/\lambda_F)/m + C$, where $C$ is a constant.
 Again, we find that the slope of the phase dependence is $1/2\pi m$.
 Simultaneously, there must be $m$ different branches of the FBC [corresponding to $m$ values $C=0,1/m,...,(m-1)/m$] since $H$ is $2\pi$-periodic.

-\textit{Effective model.} To illustrate the $m$-fold degenerate ground state and the phase dependence of the FBC [see Eq.~(\ref{eq:FBC_1D_fractional})], we consider the following tight-binding model with $N_s$ sites where $\hat{\rho}_n=a^\dagger_n a_n$, $t$ is the hopping amplitude, $v_{ex}$ the amplitude of the potential modulation with period $Z$ and phase $\alpha$, and $U_l$ the electron-electron interaction with range $r$.
+\textit{Effective model.} To illustrate the $m$-fold degenerate ground state and the phase dependence of the FBC [see Eq.~(\ref{eq:FBC_1D_fractional})], we consider the following tight-binding model with $N_s$ sites where $\hat{\rho}_n=a^\dagger_n a_n$, $t$ is the hopping amplitude, $v_{ex}$ the amplitude of the potential modulation with period $Z$ and phase $\alpha$, and $U_l$ the electron-electron interaction with range $r$, which is required to be sufficiently long-ranged.
 We choose $U_l=U$ and $r=Z(m-1)$, where $\bar{\rho}_B=\frac{1}{mZ}$ is the average bulk density (corresponding to filling $\nu=\frac{1}{m}$).
 For sufficiently large $v_{ex}$ or $U$, this means that every $m$th minimum is occupied in the thermodynamic limit (see Fig.~\ref{fig:GS_eff_model}).
 The ground state is then $m$-fold degenerate because one could shift all particles simultaneously to the next minimum.

-Next, we investigate the evolution of the FBC with $\alpha$ for the three ground states in the $Z=m=3$ case.
-We calculate $Q_B$ with perturbation theory for $U \gg v_{ex} \gg t$, see Supplemental Material (SM)~\cite{SM} for details, and compare these results with results obtained from a numerically exact density matrix renormalization group (DMRG) approach.
+Next, we investigate the evolution of the FBC with $\alpha$, see Fig.~\ref{fig:QB_eff_model}.
+We calculate $Q_B$ with perturbation theory for $U \gg v_{ex} \gg t$, see Appendix~B for details, and compare these results with results obtained from a numerically exact density matrix renormalization group (DMRG) approach.
 For an open system of finite size one gets a larger degeneracy of the ground state as one can also shift single particles close to the boundaries.
-Thus, we do not use an integer number of unit cells but cut some sites at the boundary.
+Thus, we do not use an integer number of filling unit cells of size $Z\cdot m$ but cut some sites at the boundary.
 The ground state of the system is then nondegenerate and we can perform a variational ground state search.
-For more details we refer to the SM.~\cite{SM} We summarize our results in Fig.~\ref{fig:QB_eff_model}.
+For more details we refer to Appendix~A.